visualopsholdings/nodes-irc/README.md

 On reboot, Visual ops will look for the irc.js file and correctly start it up so it really just needs to exist in "zmqirc/node".

+Make sure that port 6667 is punched through yoru firewall and you can connect to your Visual Ops server and chat that way.

 This is a modified version of:

 https://github.com/song940/node-irc